Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:24 Don't try to sign up because you can't, but that's okay.

-08:32 to promote it, but to say, with like some of the, what is it, XZ or something that last,
+08:33 promote it, but to say with some of the, it was the XZ or something, that bug that went

 08:48 Well, one of the problems was this discussion that people in a project don't talk to each